 Conferences may be called upon by the request the center staff or the guardians.
 They will also be offered two times per year in the Early Childhood Program to go over your child's progress.
 Conferences for children attending school will be set up at your request.
 Each teacher wishes to visit with you as time allows.
-If the teacher is unavailable (working with children or gone for the day) when you come, please call or email them if you have a concern.
+If the teacher is unavailable (working with children or gone for the day) when you come, please send them a message through the app to arrange a time to discuss your concerns.